Degri95/Pewlett-Hackard-Analysis/README.md

 ![expanded mentor eligibility2](/Resources/expanded_mentor_eligibility2.PNG)

-Modifying the eligibility query to include 01-01-1964 to 12-31-1965 yeilded 19,905 qualified mentors. dropping the mentor to mentee ratio from 1:47 to 1:4.
+Modifying the eligibility query to include 01-01-1964 to 12-31-1965 yeilded 19,905 qualified mentors.
+Dropping the mentor to mentee ratio from 1:47 to 1:4.

 ![expanded mentor eligibility](/Resources/expanded_mentor_eligibility.PNG)